 The infiltration tunnel was made by manual excavation work with dynamites, shovels and pick axes.
 The tunnel is located only four kilometers away from JSA.

 At this stop, we also visited a DMZ museum, where we were shown a short movie about the DMZ and the history of the two nations.

 3rd Stop: Dora Observatory

-The Dora Observatory was another insane experience.
+The Dora Observatory was another amazing experience.
 This is the last point before the actual DMZ begins.
 The observatory offers visitors a distinct vantage point allowing them to get a glimpse into North Korea on a clear day.

 It is here that both Koreas blast propaganda on extremely loud speakers at each other.
 For the most part South Korea blares K-pop on their speaker.
 Apparently North Korea isn’t a fan of K-pop.
 Unbelievable, right?

 4th Stop: Dorasan Station

 The Dorasan Station is the most futuristic station that I’ve ever visited.
-Well, it’s futuristic in a different way.
-It’s an ordinary looking station that is built in hope for a better future – a time when people will be able to freely travel between North and South Korea.
+Well, it’s futuristic in a different sense.
+It’s an ordinary looking station that is built in hope for a better future – a time when people of North and South Korea will be able to freely travel between the countries.

 Dorasan Station is built to serve a dream.
-But right now, it’s just the last stop on the DMZ tour.
+But for now, it’s just the last stop on the DMZ tour.